*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 Enslaved women were particularly vulnerable to the shifts of fate attached to slavery.
 In many cases, female slaves did the same work as men, spending the day—from sun up to sun down—in the fields picking and bundling cotton.
 In some rare cases, especially among the larger plantations, planters tended to use women as house servants more than men, but this was not universal.
 In both cases, however, females slaves’ experiences were different than their male counterparts, husbands, and neighbors.
 Sexual violence, unwanted pregnancies, and constant childrearing while continuing to work the fields all made life as a female slave more prone to disruption and uncertainty.
 Harriet Jacobs, an enslaved woman from North Carolina, chronicled her master’s attempts to sexually abuse her in her narrative, Incidents in the Life of a Slave Girl.
 Jacobs suggested that her successful attempts to resist sexual assault and her determination to love whom she pleased was “something akin to freedom.”30 But this “freedom,” however empowering and contextual, did not cast a wide net.
 Many enslaved women had no choice concerning love, sex, and motherhood.
 On plantations, small farms, and even in cities, rape was ever-present.
 Like the splitting of families, slaveowners used sexual violence as a form of terrorism, a way to promote increased production, obedience, and power relations.
 And this was not restricted only to unmarried women.
 In numerous contemporary accounts, particularly violent slaveowners forced men to witness the rape of their wives, daughters, and relatives, often as punishment, but occasionally as a sadistic expression of power and dominance.31

 Life on the ground in cotton South, like the cities, systems, and networks within which it rested, defied the standard narrative of the Old South.
 Slavery existed to dominate, yet slaves formed bonds, maintained traditions, and crafted new culture.
 They fell in love, had children, and protected one another using the privileges granted them by their captors, and the basic intellect allowed all human beings.
 They were resourceful, brilliant, and vibrant, and they created freedom where freedom seemingly could not exist.
-But threats remained for all people in the cotton South, especially those frowned upon by the patriarchal system upon which Southern society was built.
 And within those communities, resilience and dedication often led to cultural sustenance.
 Among the enslaved, women, and the impoverished-but-free, culture thrived in ways that are difficult to see through the bales of cotton and the stacks of money sitting on the docks and in the counting houses of the South’s urban centers.
 But religion, honor, and pride transcended material goods, especially among those who could not express themselves that way.

 VI.
 Religion and Honor in the Slave South